Kimpton22/Tutorials-And-Guides/Molcas/MEP/Step2-Analysis/README.md

-This will create a series of directories for each MEP step Each directory is one job, sbatch the Srun_molcas.sh to start the string of jobs
+This will create a series of directories for each MEP step Each directory is one job, sbatch the Srun_molcas.sh to start the string of jobs The input used is a XMS-CASPT2 input file